 1. Waking Heart Rate: Your baseline resting heart rate on waking first thing is a very handy measure to know.
-Any sudden increases or decreases which are maintained for a number of days should be considered carefully.
+Any sudden increases or decreases which are maintained for several days should be considered carefully.
 6 beats per minute is significant, 12 beats per minute is a huge amount.

 2. Bodyweight: Your weight ideally taken first thing in the morning can go hand in hand with your heart rate reading.
 You’re looking for sudden changes day to day which are sustained over a period of time.

-3. Sleep quality: Periods of disturbed sleep are signs of potential over-reaching symptoms.
-Have a look at your training regime if this is occurring.
+3. Sleep quality: Periods of disturbed sleep are signs of potential overtraining symptoms.
+Have a look at updating your training regime if this is occurring.

 4. Nutrition: Lack of appetite for no apparent reason.

 5. Poor training quality: This could be a loss in strength for no apparent reason or an inability to concentrate in technical sessions.
-Also, a greater rate of perceived exertion in a session for no apparent reason can be a sign of over-reaching/overtraining.
-For example, you might be squatting 100kg week 1 and week 3 still 100kg but you feel more fatigued in the second session.
+Also, a greater rate of perceived exertion in a session for no apparent reason can be a sign of overtraining.
+For example, you might be squatting 100kg in week 1, then in week 3 still squatting 100kg but you feel more fatigued in the second session.

-6. General Mood: Very simple measures such as how your feeling can go a long way when combined with the more quantitative measures shown above.
+6. General Mood: Very simple measures such as how you’re feeling can go a long way when combined with the more quantitative measures shown above.